mpolimeno/sdsu-sage-tutorial-git/about.rst

 	    sage: LCM(97,100)

 Again, there will be a whole lot of information, usually more than will fit on one screen.
-To see the next page you hit the space bar, and ``b``, or the up-arrow key, to move backward in the documentation.
-To exit the help system just hit ``q``.
-Remember, things are slightly different if you are using the notebook, we will talk about those later.
+Navigation is easy; hitting the space bar will take you to the next page, and ``b``, or the up-arrow key, will move backward in the documentation.
+To exit the help system hit the ``q`` key.
+Remember, navigation through the help system is slightly different if you are using the notebook.

-When first starting out; the description,  the ``INPUT``, and the ``EXAMPLES`` sections are good things to read.
+When first starting out; the description,  the ``INPUT``, and the ``EXAMPLES`` sections are good sections to read.
 The description gives a short summary describing what the command does,  ``INPUT`` gives you information on what you should provide as *arguments* to the command, and ``EXAMPLES`` gives concrete examples of the command's usage.

 The description in this case is:  ::